 Residents Maintain Autonomy

-This datapoint measures the percentage of long-term care residents who needed more assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and continence.
+This tells you the percent of residents that needed more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile